Student jobs in Germany

 If employers cannot offer a suitable job, pregnant women are usually released from work and receive maternity protection pay.
 For the period of statutory maternity protection, maternity allowance is available as a wage replacement benefit.

-The situations of pregnant women or students with families are very individual.
+The situations of pregnant people or students with families are very individual.
 Therefore, it is best to get information from the social counselling service!